 Please check out an article that appeared in the RWU Law Magazine (Roger Williams University School of Law Magazine) about the Ronald J. Resmini Law Offices by Denise Perreault.
-I’ve copied the article below, but to view the full article, please click on the link I’ve provided.
+I’ve copied the article below.

 All in the Family

 To Practice or Not to Practice?
 With a Loved One, it’s all Relative.

 Attorney Ronald J. Resmini has three sons, and each was ushered into the world with a ritual that perhaps only another lawyer could fully appreciate.

 Thirty-two years ago, the proud dad, who heads his own personal injury law firm in Providence, had the name of each son – R. Jason, Adam J. and Andrew O. Resmini – painted on the doors of three separate offices shortly after each baby was born, establishing actual offices for what were then bawling infants.

 “Within six months of their births, their names were on the doors,” the elder Resmini says.
 “They’re still there.”